NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 9.md

 Taking a child, He set him before them, and taking him in His arms, He said to them,

 ###### 37
-"Whoever receives one child like this in My name receives Me; and whoever receives Me does not receive Me, but Him who sent Me."Dire Warnings
+"Whoever receives one child like this in My name receives Me; and whoever receives Me does not receive Me, but Him who sent Me."

+### Dire Warnings

 ###### 38
 John said to Him, "Teacher, we saw someone casting out demons in Your name, and we tried to prevent him because he was not following us."